qgis-pan-europeo

 How to use

-• optional: open the log panel (View > Panels > Log Messages) to read the plugin’s progress on the “Marraqueta” tab
+a. setup the project CRS to EPSG:3857.
+Your raster layers should be in the same SRC. b.
+[Optional] open the log panel (View > Panels > Log Messages) to read the plugin’s progress on the “PanEuropeo” tab.

-3. [Optional] Select a polygon feature to define the area of study (else the visible area will be used)
+6. [Optional] Select a polygon feature to define the area of study (else the visible area will be used).
+Click the “Apply” button to recalculate the parameter range values (raster layers) of the new study area.

-6. Configure target raster creation (only for advanced options mode else the first layer resolution is used)
+8. [Optional] Configure target raster creation (only for advanced options mode).

 Then a new, randomly named GTiff raster, will be written into your temporal files.